paolagabriellas/CEN3031-Lab4/README.md

 ### Assignment Overview
 For this assignment you will be building upon our Football Club application by creating a front-end interface with React.js to display all the football clubs, search/filter, edit, as well as the ability to add a new football club and delete old ones.
-Note: We won't connect the front-end to the back-end in this assignment, we will leave that for Bootcamp #5.
+Note: We won't connect the front-end to the back-end in this assignment.

 #### In this GitHub Repository, you are given the following files
-*When using the [create-react-app](https://github.com/facebook/create-react-app) read the readMe to get a starter application up and running, you can replace the src file in the starter application with the src file from the Bootcamp #4 assignment repo*
+*When using the [create-react-app](https://github.com/facebook/create-react-app) read the readMe to get a starter application up and running, you can replace the src file in the starter application with the src file from the Lab #4 assignment repo*
 - *data.js* - An array of all the football clubs from the `schools.json` file.
 - *index.css* - A starter CSS template for you to use for this project
 - *app.css* - An empty file that we aren't using for this project but do not delete it as it will affect the functioning of your program